deepakmelkani/design/README.md

 ```

 As we can see from the simulation results, the current through the capacitor remains constant at the desired values of 250µA and 750µA, respectively.
+(*result are being not consider they are hypothetical)